 The challenging fact to realize is that individuals are responsible in large part for the danger these magnificent creature are now facing.
 From the spilling of toxic waste and trash into the oceans to runoff containing dangerous pesticides to accidental collisions with boat propellers, lots of the dolphin’s major enemies are the careless byproducts of human life.
 Dolphins are often the accidental victims of fishermen’s nets, when they’re hauled in with catches of tuna.
 Regrettably, dolphins are also hunted for food in many regions of the world and are murdered in bulk for commercial sale.

 The people of the world today have the capacity to prevent the casual and mostly unintentional destruction of these fabulous creatures, and this is the reason why swimming with dolphins is so powerful.
 It is obvious from that most of the ways we hurt dolphins are unintentional and passive, which makes them unnecessary victims.
 By offering people an opportunity to spend private time with these awesome creatures in their natural habitats, resorts are encouraging people to get to know them and put a face on all the things that live in the sea.
-And as soon as you’ve been kissed by a dolphin, nuzzled by a dolphin, and ferried around on the back of a dolphin, it’s not easy to ignore the effect we’re having on them.
+And as soon as you’ve been kissed by a dolphin, nuzzled by a dolphin, Animal control near me, and ferried around on the back of a dolphin, it’s not easy to ignore the effect we’re having on them.
 So if you get a chance, do not miss the opportunity to go swimming with dolphins, as it is a really unique and educational experience.
 The expectation is that it won’t be a once-in-a-lifetime experience, but if our careless treatment of the environment does not stop, unfortunately it may be.